renderedtext/semaphore-docs-new/source/docs/databases/mongodb.md

 category: Databases
 ---

+This documment contains information related to projects based on Ubuntu 14.04 image.
+If you are using Ubuntu 18.04 image for your projects please refer to [this page](https://semaphoreci.com/docs/ubuntu-1804.html).

+If you are using Ubuntu 14.04 image and you want to switch to Ubuntu 18.04 be sure to check our [migration guide](URL).
+___

 [MongoDB](https://www.mongodb.org/) doesn't provide a command to create a "database".

 Actually, you don’t need to create it manually, because, MongoDB will create it